-The American Reader is a literary journal whose print incarnation appears bimonthly and whose website is updated daily.
+The American Reader is a bimonthly print literary journal.
 The magazine is committed to inspiring literary and critical conversation among a new generation of readers, and restoring literature to its proper place in American cultural discourse.
 It seeks to be principled, but not dogmatic; discerning, but not cruel; popular, but not populist.
 It honors the dignity of the reading public and fosters thriving and serious-minded literary culture.

 Founder, Executive Editor

 Jeff Dolven, Adam Fitzgerald, A.S.
 Hamrah, Adam Wilson, Alma Vescovi

 Stephanie LaCava, Sage Mehta

 Daniel Medin, Serguei Oushakine, Elaine Pagels, Marian Schwartz

 Michael Jesse Abolafia, Barbara Bastos, Haley Joy Fowlkes, Julia Goodman, Isabel Henderson, Whitney Lee, Zoë Rhinehart, Rosa Inocencio Smith, Kaitlyn Tiffany, Alexandra Warrick